-- (1) There shall be appointed under and subject to Part 3 of the Public Sector Management Act 1994, such officers and temporary employees as may be necessary to provide administrative, research, and other services to the Commission to enable it to exercise and perform the powers, functions, and duties conferred on the Commission by this Act, and to permit the Commission to undertake studies and research concerning law reform and to make investigations and reports with regard to the carrying out of this Act. - (2) The Minister may, on the request of the Commission, engage, under contract for services, such professional and research or other assistance as may be necessary to enable the Commission page 8 Version 01-c0-03 As at 01 Feb 2007 to carry out effectively its functions under this Act, and enter into arrangements with -
+- (1) There shall be appointed under and subject to Part 3 of the Public Sector Management Act 1994, such officers and temporary employees as may be necessary to provide administrative, research, and other services to the Commission to enable it to exercise and perform the powers, functions, and duties conferred on the Commission by this Act, and to permit the Commission to undertake studies and research concerning law reform and to make investigations and reports with regard to the carrying out of this Act. - (2) The Minister may, on the request of the Commission, engage, under contract for services, such professional and research or other assistance as may be necessary to enable the Commission to carry out effectively its functions under this Act, and enter into arrangements with -

-- a Minister of the Crown of any State of the Commonwealth, a Minister of the State of the Commonwealth, a department or an instrumentality of the Commonwealth or any State of the Commonwealth; - a university or other tertiary institution; or (b) - any other body or person, (c)

-with respect to the conduct of any investigation, study or research that may be necessary or desirable for the purposes of this Act.
+- (a) a Minister of the Crown of any State of the Commonwealth, a Minister of the State of the Commonwealth, a department or an instrumentality of the Commonwealth or any State of the Commonwealth; or - (b) a university or other tertiary institution; or - (c) any other body or person, with respect to the conduct of any investigation, study or research that may be necessary or desirable for the purposes of this Act.